-Applying knowledge and Students will be expected to apply their knowledge and understanding to a understanding on: range of professional skills, techniques and practices associated with the subject of German literary studies.
-Soft skills Making informed judgements and choices The student will be expected to make informed judgements and choices by undertaking critical analysis, evaluation and/synthesis of ideas, concepts, information and issues that are within the discipline of German literary studies, drawing on a range of sources in making judgements, and identifying and analysing problems and issues. • Communicating knowledge and understanding The student will be expected to be able to use a wide range of skills associated with German literary studies to convey complex information.
-Ability to continue learning The student will be expected to demonstrate an ability to continue to develop his/her acquired skills by attending the classes or studying at home.
+Applying knowledge and understanding on: Applying knowledge and understanding - Students will be expected to apply their knowledge and understanding to a range of professional skills, techniques and practices associated with the subject of German literary studies.
+Soft skills Making informed judgements and choices - the student will be expected to make informed judgements and choices by undertaking critical analysis, evaluation and/synthesis of ideas, concepts, information and issues that are within the discipline of German literary studies, drawing on a range of sources in making judgements, and identifying and analysing problems and issues.
+Communicating knowledge and understanding - the student will be expected to be able to use a wide range of skills associated with German literary studies to convey complex information.
+Ability to continue learning - the student will be expected to demonstrate an ability to continue to develop his/her acquired skills by attending the classes or studying at home.
 Syllabus Content knowledge The Literature of the Classic-Romantic Age The course will deal with the literary age between 18th and 19th century which is widely viewed as the apogee of German culture.
 Its writers and thinkers, especially Goethe, have been exalted as role models for life and art and exerted a long lasting influence on modern European culture.
 By pointing out at the close connection between Classicism and Romanticism (a frequent compromise has been to speak instead of a Goethezeit), the course intends to overcome critical bias and stereotypes which have shaped the reception of this complex period in the Italian critical tradition.
 It will dwell on the common premises of Classicism and Romanticism: the Sehnsucht (nostalgia) for antiquity, the ideal of artistic autonomy, the role of the Bildung (formation/education), the close tie between the aesthetic/philosophical and literary aspects, which contribute to their, albeit diverging, developments.
-Representative works by authors from this period (Goethe, Schiller, but also Tieck, Novalis, the Schlegel Brothers, Hoffmann, Eichendorff among others) will be read and interpreted, taking into consideration as much as possible the intrinsic qualities and the social/historical contexts of the works, as well as their origin and impact.
+Representative works by authors of this age (Goethe, Schiller, but also Tieck, Novalis, the Schlegel Brothers, Hoffmann, Eichendorff among others) will be read and interpreted, taking into consideration as much as possible the intrinsic qualities and the social/historical contexts of the works, as well as their origin and impact.
 The course will also focus on following topics: Defining and periodizing the Classic-Romantic Age in Germany The Weimarian Classicism: authors and topics.
 The reception of antiquity.
 Autonomy and Revolution.
 The Circle of Jena: the Schlegel Brothers.
 Synpoesie and Synphilosophie.
 Progressive Universal Poetry.
 The project of a New Mythology The role of Translations and the project of a new European Literature Eccentric figures (Kleist-Hölderlin) Literary genres.
 The fairy tale and the lied.
-Theatre and performance Texts and readings Primary sources TEALS and Teadings 1 Tillially Soulces
+Primary sources